 Also intent on maintaining its dominance, Amazon uses a version of the smile for its logo too, in its packaging tape (above right), exploiting the science that explains when we see a smile, we unconsciously feel happy.
 Part of us will feel good, and readily attach and reach out for that cardboard box even before we open it—even if it’s destined for someone else!

 And Amazon’s not alone in exploiting our biological heritage, as a glance at other firms’ logos reveals.
 Here we see that businesses as diverse as crayon manufacturers, food purveyors and radio stations use the same facial feature to snag us.

 So the next time you’re creating marketing material, flyers or websites, consider the pattern we’re not only wired to see first, but also feel happiest about.

-When Justin Hollander and I were thinking about cover designs for our book, Cognitive Architecture (Routledge, 2015), we felt a face had to be on it, even though it was a book meant for architects and planners.
+When Justin Hollander and I were thinking about cover designs for the first edition of our book, Cognitive Architecture (Routledge, 2015), we felt a face had to be on it, even though it was a book meant for architects and planners.
 “No buildings,” we said, “It has to have a face.”

 The cover we ended up with is below (left).
 We eye tracked it last year, and learned that viewers did indeed look at its faces first, going back to check them out repeatedly.
 The time to first fixation (TTFF) on the faces was less than a second, and our twenty-four test subjects refocused on them 361 times in a 15-second testing interval.
 At the end of the day, we conclude, it seems best not to try to fool Mother Nature, but rather work with the plans she’s already laid in place.